Iris (song)

-"Iris" is a song by American alternative rock band Goo Goo Dolls.
-Originally written for the soundtrack of the 1998 film City of Angels, the song was later included on the band's sixth album, Dizzy Up the Girl.
-The song was released as a single on April 1, 1998.
+"Iris" is a song by the American alternative rock band Goo Goo Dolls.
+Written for the soundtrack of the 1998 film City of Angels, it was included on the sixth Goo Goo Dolls album, Dizzy Up the Girl, and released as the album's lead single on April 1, 1998.

-"Iris" has contributed greatly to the band's success.
-The song reached number one in Australia, Canada, and Italy, number three in the United Kingdom, number nine on the US Billboard Hot 100, and has become one of Ireland's best-selling singles of all time.
-"Iris" is the Goo Goo Dolls' signature song and has received critical acclaim, being described as a "ubiquitous" staple for the band's live sets.
+"Iris" reached number one in Australia, Canada, and Italy, number three in the United Kingdom, and number nine on the US Billboard Hot 100.
+In Ireland, it is the 19th-most-successful single of all time.
+"Iris" is the Goo Goo Dolls' signature song and has received critical acclaim, being described as a "ubiquitous" staple for the band's live sets and is one of the best selling singles of all time.

 Composition

-After completing the first-edit on the film City of Angels, co-producer Bob Cavallo and his music producer son Rob Cavallo decided to take along musical artists to a viewing to create the soundtrack.
+After completing the first-edit on the film City of Angels, co-producer Bob Cavallo and his son Rob Cavallo, also a music producer, decided to take along musical artists to a viewing to create the soundtrack.
 Bob took Alanis Morissette whilst Rob took the Goo Goo Dolls.
-The following morning Morissette called Rob, and asked him to produce the song "Uninvited" which she had written afterwards as a demo.
+The following morning Morissette called Rob, and asked him to produce the song "Uninvited", which she had written afterwards as a demo.
 Shortly afterwards that same day, John Rzeznik called Rob with a song he had written called "Iris", a power ballad.
-In a 2013 interview with Songfacts, lead singer Rzeznik explained how he wrote the song:
+In a 2013 interview with Songfacts, Rzeznik explained how he wrote the song:

+Speaking with Songwriting Magazine, Rzeznik said that further inspiration for the song came from the fact that he wanted to be on a soundtrack album with U2, Peter Gabriel and Alanis Morissette.

+No character named Iris appears in the film, and the song title is not heard in the lyrics.
 Rzeznik named the song after country folk singer-songwriter Iris DeMent, after he noticed her name in a concert listing in the LA Weekly newspaper.

+Rzeznik uses a non-standard guitar tuning of BDDDDD, with the lowest string tuned to B and every other string tuned to D in different octaves.